estevanmaito/front-end-quiz/solutions/css.md

 ### 1) What is the difference between classes and IDs in CSS?

-ID selectors are more specific than class selectors, so it takes precedence on apllying styles to an element.
+ID selectors are more specific than class selectors, so it takes precedence on applying styles to an element.

 Read more: https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity